 - Learners are expected to have learning, reading, writing, oral communication, and numeracy skills at or Australian Core Skills Framework (ACSF) Level 3 (senior secondary school equivalent.

-- Apprenticeship and traineeship learners must be currently employed under a training contract and referred by their employer.
+- Apprenticeship learners must be currently employed under a training contract and referred by their employer.

 - No occupational licensing, certification, or specific legislative requirements apply to this qualification at the time of publication.